jmtcsngr/npg_qc_docs/NPG_SeqQC/users_manual.rst

 Changes to Manual QC
 ~~~~~~~~~~~~~~~~~~~~

-This version includes changes which are expected to improve usability of the
+This version includes changes part of a broader update which is being rolled
-application.
+out in stages.
+It is expected these changes will improve usability regarding
+the expected increase in the amount of data required to go through manual
+quality checks.
 It allows to capture intention of the outcome of QC.
-We hope this
+We hope
-will prevent mistakes while checking the lanes and allow for a review before
+this will prevent mistakes while checking the lanes and allow for a review
-committing to a final outcome.
-We also hope it will facilitate training by
+before committing to a final outcome.
+We also hope it will facilitate training
-allowing new users to move between preliminary outcomes before making a final
+by allowing new users to move between preliminary outcomes before making a
-decision.
+final decision.

 Preliminary outcomes
 ++++++++++++++++++++